Leadership Academy Participant Resources

 Leadership Discussion

-Bob O’Neill will lead a conversation with attendees focusing on their action agenda, including their personal leadership agenda, five tasks they wish to do for their organization, and how to continue leadership skill growth.
+Bob O’Neill will lead a conversation with participants focusing on their action agenda, including personal leadership agenda, five tasks they wish to do for their organization, and how to continue leadership skill growth.

 Full Agenda